huawei-noah/SMARTS/ultra/docs/adapters.md

 resulting in the value of each gray-scale pixel to be a linear combination of the red (R), green (G), and blue (B) components of that pixel:
 `0.2125 * R + 0.7154 * G + 0.0721 * B`.
 The gray-scale image is then normalized by
-dividing the array by `255.0`.
-The output is a NumPy array of type `float32` and with shape `(64, 64)`.
+dividing the array by `255.0`, and its 0th dimension is 'unsqueezed' to produce a 3-dimensional array.
+The output is a NumPy array of type `float32` and with shape `(1, 64, 64)`.
 The behaviour of this adapter is fully defined in this module's `adapt` function.

 ### [ultra.adapters.default_observation_vector_adapter](../ultra/adapters/default_observation_vector_adapter.py)